Definition of Limited Liability Company

 One can choose from various forms of businesses, namely Sole Proprietorship, Partnership, Company, and many more.
 Each business form has merits, demerits, legal formalities, tax implications, etc. Among these business forms, one relatively new business form is gaining popularity in the new age of entrepreneurship: Limited Liability Company (LLC).

-Under this business, the owners are not personally liable for the company’s debts and liabilities (a feature peculiar to company form of business) and are provided same legal protection just like the members of a company.
-It implies that in the unlikely event of business suffering losses and getting sued creditors cannot make claim on the personal assets of the owners of LLC.
+Under this business, the owners are not personally liable for the company’s debts and liabilities (a feature peculiar to the company’s form of business).
+They are provided the same legal protection just like the members of a company.
+It implies that in the unlikely event of a business suffering losses and getting sued, creditors cannot claim the personal assets of the owners of the LLC.
 Further, this business form can have an unlimited number of owners/members.
-The rules governing LLC differs from country to country and there is no uniformity in the same.
+The rules governing LLC differ from country to country, and they are not uniform.
 Any business form opting for this form of business use LLC at the end of the entity’s name.
-For example, Clear Advisor LLC name itself signifies that the business is an LLC.
+For example, Clear Advisor LLC’s name signifies that the business is an LLC.

 Characteristics of a Limited Liability Company (LLC)

-Advantages of a Limited Liability Company (LLC)
+Advantages of Limited Liability Company (LLC)

 Disadvantages of Limited Liability Company (LLC)

 - Limited Liability Company (LLC) form is suitable for small businesses.
 It is not an ideal form of business for business that aspires to go public.